These dal pierogi are plump dumplings stuffed with a blend of turmeric and cumin spiced lentils and creamy mashed potatoes.

 The pink lentils cook quickly with turmeric and a bit of of salt, and are finished with a squeeze of lime juice and fresh cilantro.
 But it’s a condiment called chhonk, made by toasting cumin seeds in hot ghee (or oil) with red chili powder (I use cayenne) and dried red chilis, that takes dal to the next level.

 The very first time I made dal at home, I made it as a side dish and it was so good that I can’t even remember what our entree was; we had barely finished eating it when we started talking about making dal again.
 And it was then that Jimmy looked at me and said, “Hey, I bet this would be pretty good in pierogi.”

-So I learned how to make pierogies.
+So I learned how to make pierogi.
 And reader, he was right.

 Served with some chhonk-infused caramelized onions and a cool lime-yogurt dipping sauce?
-You could literally eat dal pierogies for weeks and never get bored.
-The cumin and mild chili flavors from the chhonk run through the dal pierogies from the dough to the toppings, and the golden turmeric of the lentil potato filling shines whether you pan fry or boil them.
+You could literally eat dal pierogi for weeks and never get bored.
+The cumin and mild chili flavors from the chhonk run through the dal pierogi from the dough to the toppings, and the golden turmeric of the lentil potato filling shines whether you pan fry or boil them.

 Please don’t be scared by how much detail I’m about to go into here.
 This is a really simple recipe, but there are four different components — the dough, the filling, the sauce, and the onion topping.
 They all share similar ingredients and flavors, and the dough and filling can be made in advance, meaning you don’t need to make everything at once.